 Let's remember Chapter 1 of this storytelling venture and put all the health complications alongside this (if you haven't read Chap 1 think digestion issues, skin issues, menstrual cycle issues, and more)….I have not felt beautiful, desirable, or worthy of affection many a day in my divine existence.
 I love this new generation's saying, "The struggle is real."
 Isn't that so true?
 What is more real than struggle?
 What is more real than advancing, retreating, fighting, resisting, yielding?
 More satisfyingly real may be the victory through the struggle, the placing of the sword of truth into your opponents gut….but that has to come after the struggle.

 My struggle got more real when my undertones of insecurity met the overtones of health-related problems.
 These health issues, namely a previously undiscovered Lyme Disease and its co-infection lover, "Mycro-plasma," brought me to places of insecurity I had hoped to avoid in my time on earth.
 Here's the hope, and it is always there: in my places of sadness, frustration and fear, I was met with a faithful love.
 It was this love, this faithfulness of being with me, that kept me from sinking into the lies.
 Instead, I flirted with them, would spend too much time in the lies torrid water, but I never sank.
 I would reach up, hoping to be mercifully saved, and do you know what, I was!
 To my amazement, and grateful wonder, I was always saved from myself.
-This faithful love I speak of is one who I call Yahweh, Creator of Wonder and Delight, Savior, Healer, and my faithful friend, Holy Spirit living in me.
+This faithful love I speak of is one who I call Creator of Wonder and Delight, Healing Energy, and my faithful friend, Precious Spirit of Love living in me.

 When you believe you are one with someone bigger, better, the best, your heart can lift up from the "lie pit".
 My spirit met its divine companion, Spirit of Creation and wisdom, and I fought every day to live in the reality of my value and beauty.